Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 The time signature of 68 (six-eight) means that there are two beats in every bar (apart from the 'pick up' bar, of course) and that every beat is given the value of a dotted quarter note.
 If you're not familiar with this time signature, you can start off by counting six 8th note beats per bar in order to get the timing of the 'long-short' rhythm that you can hear in most of the bars.
 As soon as you can feel the rhythm accurately, go back to counting in dotted quarter note beats, which is the true 'meter' of this piece.
 This meter is an example of 'compound duple' time, meaning two beats per bar, each of which is divisible by three ( a dotted quarter note is worth three 8th notes).

-The tempo is andante, which is why the title is Andante, meaning a tempo of around 80 - 90 BPM.
+The tempo is andante, which is why the title (assigned by the original publisher) is "Andante", meaning a tempo of around 80 - 90 BPM.
 Play it slower if you need to and gradually increase your speed until you can play it at the andante tempo.
 The main thing is to be smooth and fluent at whatever tempo you play it at.

 Key and Chords